Actress Saves Lincoln

 When L’Amerique docked in New York, Sarah Bernhardt was swarmed by adoring fans and newspaper reporters.
 It was her first trip to America where she would earn an astounding six million dollars from her tour of sold-out performances.
 No one recognized the frail, white-haired former First Lady.
 She was met only by her grandnephew who accompanied her to to the home of her dear sister Elizabeth in Springfield .

 After the assassination, Mary was overwhelmed by grief and her lowered standard of living.
-(There was neither a will nor a widow’s pension for her.)
+(There was no will nor a widow’s pension.)
 Unjustly reviled by the press and the public, she escaped to live in Europe with her son Tad.
 She declined her sister Elizabeth’s pleas to return to Springfield because it held painful memories.
 It was where the vivacious and politically astute young Mary Todd met and married Abraham Lincoln whom she encouraged to be President.
 Where their four sons were born.
-Where one of them, four-year-old Edward died.
+Where four-year-old Edward died.
 (Willie died in the White House when he was 11 years old.)
 From Springfield, the President’s inaugural train set out for Washington DC.
 Then, reversing that route, his funeral train took him to his final resting place, the Lincoln Tomb in Oakridge Cemetery.

 Soon after Mary and Tad returned to Chicago from Europe, the 18-year-old became ill and died on July 15, 1871.
 Mary was inconsolable.
 Robert, alarmed by her erratic state of mind, used his political clout to commit her to a mental institution.
 Although she was lucid enough to secure a legal team who obtained her release and had her declared sane, history would not absolve her of the “crazy” label.
-Afraid that Robert would recommit her, she again fled to Europe where her health deteriorated.
+Afraid that Robert would recommit her, she returned to Europe.

-By the time of her dramatic rescue on L’Amerique, Mary was crippled and nearly blind.
+By the time of her rescue on L’Amerique, Mary's health was in decline; she was crippled and nearly blind.
 After her years of pressuring Congress to create a widow’s pension, it finally came through.
 It was too late.
-On July 16, 1882, at the age of 63, Mary died in Elizabeth’s home in Springfield.
+On July 16, 1882, at the age of 63, Mary died inter sister Elizabeth’s home in Springfield.
 It was a tragic ending for a truly great First Lady.

-Highlights events of the fateful rescue of Mary Lincoln by actress Sarah Bernhardt.
-The cardboard set is painted with acrylic.
+The alleged rescue of Mary Lincoln by actress Sarah Bernhardt is shown in this cardboard exhibit painted with acrylic.

 Top, left to right